 However, it doesn’t feel quite like a membrane keyboard, either: it is one of a kind.

 If you like the feeling of this gaming keyboard, you’ll quickly become addicted to it.
 For people who game, type, or work on their computers often, the keys are effortless to press, and they don’t cause finger fatigue nearly as quickly as a mechanical keyboard.

 However, this all depends on whether you like the feel of this keyboard or not.
-The somewhat-alien feeling of these keys tends to polarize people to either liking or hating it; there’s little place for just tolerating it.
+The somewhat-alien feeling of these keys tends to polarize people to either love it or hate it.
+There’s no way in between.

-Personally, we like this keyboard, though it tends to be a bit polarizing in how people react to it.
-This keyboard doesn’t feel quite like a mechanical keyboard, but it’s different than a membrane keyboard in feel, too.
+We like this keyboard, though it tends to be polarizing in how people react to it.
+This keyboard doesn’t feel quite like a mechanical keyboard, but it’s different than a membrane keyboard in feel.

 It’s likely that, if you dislike how mechanical keyboards feel, you’ll still like the Ornata Chroma.
 However, if you don’t like how they sound, the Ornata isn’t for you, as it makes an audible click.

 All in all, if you’re not quite ready – or not a fan of – mechanical keyboards, but you want something a step above standard membrane keyboards, this board fits that niche perfectly.